Pylons/substanced/docs/index.rst

 Overview
 --------

-An application development environment built using the :term:`Pyramid` web application framework.
-It is a package which provides integration between the Pyramid web application framework, :term:`ZODB`, the ``repoze.catalog``, ``repoze.evolution``, ``deform`` and ``colander`` packages.
+Substance D is an application server built using the :term:`Pyramid` web framework.
+It can be used as a base to build a general-purpose web application like a blog, a shopping cart application, a scheduling application, or any other web app that requires both an administration and a retail interface.

 Substance D owes much of its spirit to the Zope 2 application server.

 It will run under CPython 2.6, and 2.7.